 Lately, I've been dealing with some individuals who are constantly talking about the things that happened to them in their past.
 I am comfortable with this because this happens to be something that I write about occasionally.
 I share with my readers the importance of letting go of their past and how to move on from past experiences that may be preventing them from achieving their goals.
 But truthfully, there are so many individuals who are not able to move on very easily.
 So after much thought and insight into this, I discovered some of the reasons why so many are drawn to events that have already happened to them and why they reminisce on the past and why their past has such a hold on them.
 Whether they're thinking about the good times or bad times, there is something that draws them in.

 Thursday, 26 February 2015 13:33

 (StatePoint) Demand for public transportation is on the rise.
 In fact, 10.7 billion trips were taken on public transportation in 2013, the highest in 57 years, according to the latest statistics from the American Public Transportation Association (APTA.)

 During Black History Month, I want to continue my discussion about relationships.
-The black family is under attack, and the emotional battle between men and women of all races is at an all time high.
+For our community to become better, we as a people must be better.
+The Black family is under attack, and the emotional battle between men and women of all races is at an all time high.
 To counter this, we need information that will help bring emotional healing and resolution.
 Knowledge is power, and power is needed for sustained changed.
-Here are a few things to consider as we work to help facilitate emotional healing for the black family.
+Here are a few things to consider as we work to help facilitate healing for the Black family.